animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-It is also possible to declare {data-store-name}'s {x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`org.apache.geode.pdx.ReflectionBasedAutoSerializer`\] as a bean definition in a Spring context.
+It is also possible to declare GemFire's {x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`org.apache.geode.pdx.ReflectionBasedAutoSerializer`\] as a bean definition in a Spring context.